 Back when restaurant delivery options were more limited, “food delivery packaging” pretty much meant pizza boxes or Chinese takeout containers.
-That universe has exploded: Food delivery sales in the United States rose 55% year over year in 2019, and global sales are projected to rise to $200 billion by 2025.
+That universe has exploded: Global food delivery sales are projected to rise to $200 billion by 2025.

 Food delivery packaging is innovating to keep up with the surge in sales, resulting in food packaging design that addresses needs specific to transporting food from restaurant to home.
 The versatility, recyclability and antibacterial properties of paper packaging make it a logical choice for restaurant owners—and a favorite of their customers.